Structured vs unstructured data management

 Unstructured data is anything that can't be organised into a structured database.
 Common examples are free-flowing text-based interactions, such as email conversations or chat logs, word processing documents, slideshow presentations, image libraries, or videos.

 Unstructured data management (UDM) is essential for successfully making use of all this data.
-Rather than there being a handful of tools to point to for UDM, there are instead some basic tenets to be followed.
+Rather than there being a handful of tools to point to for UDM, there are instead some basic tenets to be followed, which we outline below.

 Indexing

-This, however, can be a long process and take many weeks to sift and scan all this data.
+This, however, can be a long process, and can take many weeks to sift and scan all the data.
 Be ready to dedicate a lot of effort and time to this process in the initial stage.
 This is also the section where you should add metatags so that the data is easy to search later on in the process.

 Storage and availability